 While Accessibility is located within the General page of the Settings app in iOS 12 and under, Apple has since grown to realize just how important the setting is.
 It's included more essential options such as Voice Control, a totally hands-free experience, and in doing so, the Accessibility menu has moved to a more prominent spot — the main Settings page.
 In doing so, Accessibility has also been cleaned up and organized, so there are more sub-menus, so options inside have also moved.

-For instance, AssistiveTouch, Reachability, 3D Touch, Touch Accommodations, Tap to Wake, Shake to Undo, Vibration, and Call Audio Routing have been bundled together in the new "Touch" menu under the Physical and Motor section.
+For instance, AssistiveTouch, Reachability, 3D Touch (or Haptic Touch), Touch Accommodations, Tap to Wake, Shake to Undo, Vibration, and Call Audio Routing have been bundled together in the new "Touch" menu under the Physical and Motor section.
 Previously, they all had separate menus on the main Accessibility page under Interaction.

 Display Accommodations, which used to house Invert Colors, Color Filters, Auto-Brightness, and Reduce White Point, is called "Display & Text Size" in iOS 13.
 In it, the Invert Colors menu has been split off into separate toggles for Smart Invert and Classic Invert.